abhav/nvd_scrapper/README.md

 Software/ Environment Required: Postgres, Python 3.x

 ------------------------------------------------------------------------------------
---Set DB string in singleExecutor
+--Set DB string in configDB.py

 From  -"host=localhost dbname=Synopsys user=postgres password=1234"
 To - Appropriate in your system